 - All available behavioral response and controlled exposure studies were examined to understand the breadth of behavioral responses of marine mammals to sonar and sonar-like signals.
 An overview of the literature considered for analysis is given in Section 3.1.6, along with details on the various sound sources used in each study. - Captive animal studies were included where received levels in the enclosures could be accurately estimated, and for which responses were scored using the Southall et al. (2021) severity scale. - Studies that utilized alarms or acoustic deterrent devices (ADDs) were used in Phase 3 analyses but were excluded from Phase 4 analyses.
 ADDs and alarms are intended to elicit a response, whereas sonar signals may lead to an unintentional behavior.
-More studies using sonar or sonar-like sources have become available and were used instead since they are more relevant for Navy analyses. - Data from the behavioral studies was analyzed by looking for significant responses, or lack thereof, for each experimental session following definitions in Section 3.1.2. - Species groups mostly followed the Phase 3 behavioral groupings along the taxonomic lines of Mysticetes, Odontocetes, and Pinnipeds.
+More studies using sonar or sonar-like sources have become available and were used instead since they are more relevant for Navy analyses. - Data from the behavioral studies were analyzed by looking for significant responses, or lack thereof, for each experimental session following definitions in Section 3.1.2. - Species groups mostly followed the Phase 3 behavioral groupings along the taxonomic lines of Mysticetes, Odontocetes, and Pinnipeds.
 The beaked whales and harbor porpoises were combined into a Sensitive Species group. - Bayesian behavioral response models were utilized to create the response functions described in Section 3.1.6.4 and Appendix G. - Section 3.1.6.4 presents a summary of the behavioral criteria.
-For groups that did not have adequate behavioral response data (i.e., sirenians), a surrogate BRF based on behavioral characteristics and taxonomy was assigned. - Behavioral cutoff conditions are used in Phase 4 (Section 3.1.6.5) but have been updated to reflect the most recent data from the literature and analyses of available range versus received level data.
+For groups that did not have adequate behavioral response data (i.e., sirenians), a surrogate BRF based on behavioral characteristics and taxonomy was assigned. - Behavioral cutoff conditions are used in Phase 4 (Section 3.1.6.5) but have been updated to reflect the most recent data from the literature and analyses of available range versus received level data. - The upper bound of the response functions was raised to 200 dB re 1 μ Pa from 185 dB re 1 μ Pa in Phase III to account for higher level exposures close to 185 dB re 1 μ Pa in CEEs that did not lead to a response.